Agus L. Soenjaya

 UNSW Sydney

 Hi!
-I'm Agus, a final-year PhD student in the department of Applied Mathematics at UNSW, supervised by Prof. Thanh Tran (UNSW) and Prof. Ben Goldys (Univ.
-Sydney).
+I'm Agus, a postdoctoral researcher in the department of Applied Mathematics at UNSW Sydney.
+I recently graduated with a PhD in Applied Mathematics from UNSW, supervised by Prof. Thanh Tran (UNSW) and Prof. Ben Goldys (University of Sydney).

-My PhD research explores how complex physical systems evolve over time, from the motion of magnetic materials and mixtures of fluids to the behaviour of conducting plasmas.
-These processes are often described by partial differential equations (PDEs), and in many cases, they are influenced by random effects, such as thermal fluctuations or microscopic noise.
+My research explores how complex physical systems, from the mixtures of fluids to the behaviour of conducting plasmas, evolve over time.
+These processes are often described by partial differential equations (PDEs).
+In many cases, they are influenced by random effects, such as thermal fluctuations or microscopic noise.
 To capture this uncertainty, I work with stochastic PDEs (SPDEs), which combine the laws of physics with randomness.
+Nonlinearity is an important theme in my work.

 My research focuses on developing and analysing stable and structure-preserving finite element methods: computational methods that not only approximate solutions to PDEs or SPDEs accurately but also respect the underlying physical laws, such as conservation of energy or mass.
 This allows simulations to remain faithful to the true behaviour of the system.

-Currently, I am particularly interested in the Cahn–Hilliard-type equations (modelling phase separation in materials and tumour growth), the Landau–Lifshitz–Bloch equation (describing magnetisation dynamics at high temperatures), and the magnetohydrodynamics (MHD) equations (governing interaction between plasmas and magnetic fields).
+Currently, I am particularly interested in the Cahn–Hilliard-type equations (modelling phase separation in materials and tumour growth), the Landau–Lifshitz–Gilbert and Landau–Lifshitz–Bloch equations (describing magnetisation dynamics), and the magnetohydrodynamics (MHD) equations (governing interaction between plasmas and magnetic fields).

-(with K. Le and T. Tran) The Landau-Lifshitz-Bloch equation in polytopal domains: Unique existence and finite element approximation, IMA J. Numerical Analysis (2026, to appear). arXiv:2406.05808.
+(with K. Le and T. Tran) The Landau-Lifshitz-Bloch equation in polytopal domains: Unique existence and finite element approximation.
+IMA J. Numerical Analysis (2026), drag002.

 (with P. Lin and T. Tran) Error analysis of a fully discrete structure-preserving finite element scheme for a diffuse-interface model of tumour growth. arXiv:2509.14486 (2025).